E-Sign Banner

 All entities registered at Companies House will have to have at least one fully verified natural person directly associated with them on the public register.

-Since 8th April 2025 Companies House has allowed individuals to voluntarily verify their identity.
-It is expected that by Autumn 2025, ID verification will be a compulsory part of incorporation and new appointments for new directors and PSCs.
-At the same time, it is also expected that the 12 month transition period for existing directors and PSCs to verify their identity will begin - the identity verification will happen as part of the annual confirmation statement filing.
-By Spring 2026, Companies House should be able to make identity verification compulsory for anyone filing a document with them and require third party agents filing on behalf of companies to be registered as an ACSP.
-The transition period for all individuals on the register requiring identity verification is expected to be completed by the end of 2026.
+Since 18th November 2025, ID verification is now a compulsory part of incorporation and new appointments for directors and PSCs.
+At the same time, the 12-month transition period for existing directors and PSCs to verify their identity has begun - identity verification is largely tied to the date of a company's annual confirmation statement filing, although for PSCs this is nuanced by whether an existing PSC is also a director of the company.
+By Spring 2026, it is expected that Companies House should be able to make identity verification compulsory for anyone filing a document with them (this will impact company secretaries) and require third-party agents filing on behalf of companies to be registered as an ACSP.
+Note that to date, no timetable has been issued to introduce mandatory identity verification for corporate directors or legal officers of relevant legal entities.

 Please click on the links below for further details: